HKUST-KnowComp/vertex-reinforced-random-walk/README.md

 To run *drrw* on Facebook, you can use the following command:<br/>
  `` python link_prediction_my.py --model vrrw --input graphs/facebook.edgelist --explore exploration ``

-#### Output
-The probability of clicking an unseen document by the target user.

 ### Citing
 If you find *reinforce2vec* useful for your research, please consider citing the following paper: